amithhd/Alpha-All/README.md

 It is a fully responsive app with different methods with React, Node.js, Express, MongoDB Atlas.

-It allows users to perform various operations like to search, view, like asset.
+It allows users to perform various operations like to search, view, like asset .